Environmental Factors: There will be some starting point somewhere in the kid’s life where his chance encounter has escalated his fears (like facing a nasty dog or an unknown stranger who bullied him, etc.) and triggered the “flight mechanism” in his brain. Even a child who has experienced childhood

 Fears are an integral part of growing up years.
-As the kids start taking their tentative steps out into the big real world from the cozy comfortable laps of the parents, they are plagued with a lot of uncertainties and anxieties.
+As the kids start taking their tentative steps out into the big real world from the cozy, comfortable laps of the parents, they are plagued with a lot of uncertainties and anxieties.
 That is the starting point of their fears and concerns.
-How many you remember about the fear of darkness or the unknown monsters in a cupboard or under the bed?
-Even the movement of the curtain in a dark room, used to scare some kids, isn’t it?
+How many do you remember about the fear of darkness or the unknown monsters in a cupboard or under the bed?
+Even the curtain movement in a dark room used to scare some kids, didn’t it?

-According to various studies conducted by child psychologists, more than 45% of the kids are plagued by different fears and anxieties during their early childhood.
+According to various studies conducted by child psychologists, more than 45% of kids are plagued by different fears and anxieties during their early childhood.
 But they go off or become minimal by the time the kid is ready to enter middle school.
 In most kids, these fears might take an aggressive form before going away.
-But in very few kids, these fears which have taken an aggressive form would become real bullies (in the kid’s language) and stay with them.
-These fear bullies, which we call phobias start hampering the daily life of kids.
+But in very few kids, these fears, which have taken an aggressive form, would become real bullies (in the kid’s language) and stay with them.
+These fear bullies, which we call phobias, start hampering the daily life of kids.

 What causes Phobias in Children?

-As stated earlier, the small harmless fears turn into real phobia monsters in kids life and it can happen in either of the following ways.
+As stated earlier, the small harmless fears turn into real phobia monsters in kids’ lives and can happen in either of the following ways.

-# Environmental Factors: There will be some starting point somewhere in the kid’s life, where his chance encounter has escalated his fears (like facing a nasty dog, or an unknown stranger who bullied, etc) and triggered the “flight mechanism” in his brain.
-Even the child who has experienced childhood trauma might get into various phobias.
+# Environmental Factors: There will be some starting point somewhere in the kid’s life where his chance encounter has escalated his fears (like facing a nasty dog or an unknown stranger who bullied him, etc.) and triggered the “flight mechanism” in his brain.
+Even a child who has experienced childhood trauma might get into various phobias.

-As per human psychology, our brain uses either the “Fight or Flight” mechanism to face any of our fears or anxieties.
-When the “Flight mechanism” gets triggered in small kids, those red flags would stay in his brain forever and get converted to phobias at a later point in life.
+As per human psychology, our brain uses the “Fight or Flight” mechanism to face our fears or anxieties.
+When the “Flight mechanism” gets triggered in small kids, those red flags would stay in their brain forever and get converted to phobias at a later point in life.

-# Family or Hereditary Factors: Some anxieties and fears or phobias are genetically inherited in kids, irrespective of whether they have faced that situation in their real-life or not.
-Even when they are not genetically inherited, the kids observe their family members and think that their extreme reactions to certain conditions is the way of life.
-Hence they learn to accept those fears or phobias as a part of the life.
+# Family or Hereditary Factors: Some anxieties and fears or phobias are genetically inherited in kids, irrespective of whether they have faced that situation in real life.
+Even when they are not genetically inherited, the kids observe their family members and think that their extreme reactions to certain conditions are the way of life.
+Hence they learn to accept those fears or phobias as a part of their life.

-# Bilogical Factors: Sometimes the chemicals which trigger the “Flight or Fight” mechanism in the brain will not be working properly or are ineffective due to some problems in the brain.
-This can happen due to some complications during the mother’s pregnancy or during the birth.
-The phobias that arise due to this condition can be cured through some medical advice.
+# Bilogical Factors: Sometimes, the chemicals which trigger the “Flight or Fight” mechanism in the brain will not be working properly or are ineffective due to some problems in the brain.
+This can happen due to complications during the mother’s pregnancy or birth.
+The phobias arising from this condition can be cured through medical advice.

-There are a lot of phobias that a child can have like: seperation anxiety, fear of certain things or individuals or sounds, selective mutisim etc. Some of the common symptoms for the phobias are as follows:
+There are a lot of phobias that a child can have, like separation anxiety, fear of certain things or individuals or sounds, selective mutism, etc. Some of the common symptoms of phobias are as follows:

 - Excessive sweating